-For more information, please contact the Director of Clinical Programs, Joshua G. Borderud.
+For more information, please contact the Director of Clinical and Pro Bono Programs, Joshua G. Borderud.

 Students discover that clients rarely arrive with their legal problems already tied in a neat bow.
 Developing the listening, interview and client counseling skills to elicit the facts—and the temperament to manage human side of the process—are foundational to any law practice.

 In some instances, students find the work they're doing in clinic mirrors many of the same responsibilities—sometimes even in the same area—they will be assuming in practice.
 They learn how to gather information, interview clients, draft documents, and sometimes, even try cases—all with the safety net of a professor and practicing attorney for support.